KarthickPandiyan/Python/README.md

-# This Repository gives you complete programing usecase and its solutions
+# This Repository gives you complete python programing usecase and its solutions